Deep transfer learning for image classification: a survey: Instance Based Approaches

+In the realm of DTLIC instance based approaches look at: \begin{itemize} \item what source data should be used for pretraining and fine-tuning \item whether particular source data instances or classes should be weighted more heavily during training. \end{itemize}

 In general, increasing the size of the source dataset increases the performance on the target dataset.
-This occurs even when the target dataset is large such as ImageNet 1K (1K classes, 1.3M training images) and ImageNet 5k (5K classes, 6.6M training images) or 9k (9K classes 10.5M training images) \cite{ngiam2018domain,mahajan2018exploring,kolesnikov2019big}.
-However, source data that is carefully curated to match target data more closely can perform better than pretraining on larger more general source datasets \cite{ngiam2018domain,mahajan2018exploring}.
+This occurs even when the target dataset is large such as ImageNet 1K (1K classes, 1.3M training images) and ImageNet 5k (5K classes, 6.6M training images) or 9k (9K classes 10.5M training images) \citep{ngiam2018domain,mahajan2018exploring,kolesnikov2020big,liu2022improved}.
+However, pretraining on source data that, naturally or through careful curation, matches the target data more closely often performs better than pretraining on larger, more general source datasets \citep{ngiam2018domain,mahajan2018exploring, xuhong2018explicit, sabatelli2018deep}.